-In the event that a Contractor has comparison issues as compared to SCDOT Independent Assurance Samples, the AME will immediately investigate.
-The AME may suspend production while the investigation is in progress.
+In the event that a Contractor has comparison issues as compared to SCDOT Independent Assurance Samples, the DAM and the AME will immediately investigate.
+The DAM may suspend production while the investigation is in progress.
+The investigation may include testing by the Department of additional samples, or a comparison of split sample test results on the mixture currently being produced.
+The investigation may also include review and observation of the Contractor's technician's performance, testing procedure, and equipment.